willjonestech/PigLatin/README.md

+# Python Pig Latin
-# Basic Pig Latin translator in Python
+A basic Pig Latin translator in Python